-The disordered systems approach at present assumes that interactions between species are pairwise and fixed, thus leaving out the possibility of interaction modifications and the resulting higher-order interactions.
-We will generalize this approach by incorporating such missing effects and see how they change the general predictions on ecosystem stability and species coexistence.
-To do so, we will model TMIM by considering the trait distribution within a species that can change dynamically and can be influenced by other species, which means we have to model the inner structure of the population to account for trait variations.
+The disordered systems approach at present assumes that Interactions between species are pairwise and fixed, thus leaving out the possibility of interaction modifications and the resulting higher-order interactions.
+We will generalize this approach by incorporating such missing effects using ‘partially structured’ approaches and see how they change the general predictions on ecosystem stability and species coexistence.
+To do so, we will model TMIM by considering the trait distribution within a species that can change dynamically and can be influenced by other species, which means we have to model the inner structure of each population to account for trait variations.
 For simplicity, as done in Aim 1, we will consider subpopulations with different trait values that affect their interaction strengths with other species.
 We will call such models “trait-structured”, as opposed to spatially structured models of meta-communities (refs).